AMR SVG Icons location

 Special Senses: Tinnitus, vision decreased, watery eyes.

 Urogenital: BUN increased, renal failure.
-There have been some reports of dry ejaculation during the period of aminocaproic acid treatment reported to date in hemophilia patients.
+There have been some reports of dry ejaculation during the period of aminocaproic acid treatment reported to date only in hemophilia patients who received the drug after undergoing dental surgical procedures.

 OVERDOSAGE

+A few cases of acute overdosage with aminocaproic acid administered intravenously have been reported.
 Effects have ranged from no reaction to transient hypotension to severe acute renal failure leading to death.
-One patient with a history of brain tumor and seizures experienced seizures after receiving an 8 gram bolus injection of aminocaproic acid.
-Aminocaproic acid is removed by hemodialysis and may be removed by peritoneal dialysis.
+One patient with a history of brain tumor and seizures experienced seizures after receiving an 8 g bolus injection of aminocaproic acid.
+No treatment for overdosage is known, although evidence exists that aminocaproic acid is removed by hemodialysis and may be removed by peritoneal dialysis.

 DOSAGE AND ADMINISTRATION